Alert

 Administrative tasks

-Review the worker’s Employer Contact (C472) reports the re-employment providers sends each week.
+Review the worker’s Employer Contact Reports (C472) the RE provider sends each week.

 Document details of the discussions in a file note (Contact/Claimant Contact).

-5. Determine whether the worker requires an extension to their supported job search
+6. Determine whether the worker is eligible for an extension to their SJS

-A worker may be eligible for an extension of their supported job search beyond 12 weeks.
+A worker may be eligible for an extension of their SJS beyond 12 weeks when specific criteria are met.

-A second 4-week extension (for a total of up to 20 weeks) may be granted if actual employment has not been offered or a viable job lead has not been identified within 16 weeks, and the worker has at least oneThe length of the extension is not increased if the worker has more than one personal factor. of three personal circumstances that make it harder to find work, including their:
+• A second 4-week extension (for a total of up to 20 weeks) may be approved if the worker has not found a job or a viable job lead was not identified within 16 weeks, and the worker has at least oneThe length of the extension is not increased if the worker has more than one personal factor. of the following three personal circumstances that make it harder to find work:

-• Age – the worker is 60 years or older at the time of job search
+• Age – the worker was 60 years or older at some time during the SJS.

 Administrative tasks